Server-Eye/helpers/GetSensorState/Readme.md

 Shows all Sensors in an Error State.

-If -All Parameter is set, all Sensor States are Shown
+If -All Parameter is set, all Sensor States are shown

 ## Download